Russification of Ukraine: Mikhail Gorbachev and fall of Communism

 During the collapse of the USSR, with the support of local Communist Party committees, Moscow struck back against independence movements and began mobilizing ethnic Russians and Russian speakers in support of the Soviet Union.
 Those who felt threatened by the revival of local languages, the Russian-speaking populations of the region, supported the Moscow-backed political organisations, for example the International Front in Latvia and the International Movement in Estonia, whose task was to counterattack the popular fronts created by the respective nationalities.
+In Ukraine this policy was represented by the International Movement of Donbass.